acidbear/2048/README.md

 # 2048 Data Visulisation

+Note : The write-up of my findings can be read [here](https://github.com/annaFlett/2048/blob/main/visulisations.pdf)

 2048 is a single-player game with the aim of sliding matching tiles together, creating a new tile with double the value, to get the highest possible score before no more moves are possible.
 In this project I wanted to look at the results of different playstyles of the game and how they compare using some visulisations.
 There were 3 parts that went into creating the final document: